Kikubernetes/tilemake-en/README.md

 #### Put the resulting tiled images into PowerPoint one at a time.

-PowerPoint has a photo album feature to import multiple images one at a time, but the Mac version may not have it.
+PowerPoint has a photo album feature to import multiple images (one image per slide) at a time, but the Mac version may not have it.
 In that case, it is easier to use LibreOffice.
-(You can download it from here <https://ja.libreoffice.org>)
+(You can download it from here <https://www.libreoffice.org>)
-After installation, open a new file and select Insert > Media > Photo Albums to insert one photo at a time.
-Then save the file in .pptx format and you can copy and paste the entire slide into PowerPoint.
+After installation, open a new presentation file and select Insert > Media > Photo Albums to insert multiple images (one image per slide) at a time.
+Then save the file in .pptx format, and you can copy and paste the entire slide into PowerPoint.

 <img src="2022-11-10-21-13-58.png" width="500">